GEOSS-UNISS/MANATEE/README.md

 ---

 ## Overview
-**MANATEE** develops non-invasive monitoring of Mediterranean marine habitats using integrated geomatics.
+**MANATEE** develops non-invasive monitoring of Mediterranean marine habitats using integrated geomatics technologies.
 Funded under **PRIN 2022**, the project couples underwater photogrammetry with **acoustic, pressure and inertial sensing** for precise navigation and sub-millimetre change detection on fragile bioconstructions such as the coralline red alga <i>Lithophyllum stictiforme</i>.

-A statistically significant set of samples has been prepared and mounted on **custom tiles and nets** with photogrammetric targets for long-term, metric-traceable monitoring on the seabed.

 Our approach is implemented across three underwater platforms, designed to monitor various habitat types at different depths, scales, and resolutions:
 - 🐠 **Observation UUV (Blucy-class)** — imaging payload + navigation sensors for detailed mapping at depth.